 Owners of websites that remained frozen for a year or more, because the _projects _they represent also were closed, or greatly slowed down their activity, face a big problem when those projects restart: updating the website without losing all its old content is really, really hard, if not impossible.
 Here is how I faced this problem with an old Drupal website, with an approach that can work on many other websites running off some database.

-- The CentOS 6 Linux Server Cookbook is a Packt Publishing title first published in April 2013.
+The CentOS 6 Linux Server Cookbook is a Packt Publishing title first published in April 2013.
 You can buy it in paper format (about 370 pages) or as an ePUB or PDF file (black and white only, whereas the ePUB version is in colours).
 In general I believe, especially in these times of PRISM and widespread economic crisis, that the more people learn how to run their own Free Software servers, the better.
 I’ve already explained how and, above all, why we should all do this with email and (at least) social networking and online publishing.
 That’s why, when Packt asked me to review the Cookbook, I accepted.

-- Background Rss is a wonderful system to get headlines of online news from many independent sources and browse them as quickly as possible, without subscribing to any website, giving away personal information and/or depending on any third-party website to aggregate everything for you.
-In order to save time and to not depend on any Rss reader, I have written two simple scripts.
-One downloads all the RSS feeds I want to read and saves them in a format suitable for further processing.
+Rss is a wonderful system to get headlines of online news from many independent sources and browse them as quickly as possible, without subscribing to any website, giving away personal information and/or depending on any third-party website to aggregate everything for you.

 - A couple of weeks ago, I was thinking about how I may build an advanced search utility for my own email archive.
 One way to make complex queries on the archive seemed to be to put it all into a relational database.
 Since the Dbmail system stores email in that way, I asked its developers and Harald Reindl (an email administrator at The Lounge who already uses Dbmail: I found him in the PostFix Mailing list archives) if Dbmail could be used in that way.

 Every now and then, a question like this pops up on some email server management forum:

 I'd like to be able to reject connections from remote IP addresses if they're from certain countries.